classilla/cryanc/README.md

 - Support for other, possibly better (C)PRNGs or the old `prngd`/`egd` protocol.

+## Known differences

+- KTLS is not presently enabled, even on systems that offer this support (define `WITH_KTLS` if you want it) and even though TLSe supports it: most platforms that need Crypto Ancienne won't have KTLS or a sufficiently new enough implementation and thus this will likely never be the default.

 ## Working configurations

 These are tested using `carl`, which is the included example.
 Most configurations can build simply with `gcc -O3 -o carl carl.c`.
 The magic for operating system support is almost all in `cryanc.c`.